 Toxins can influence ecosystems by changing individual behavioral choices and fitness, leading to cascading changes in ecosystem dynamics.
 When individual foraging and avoidance behaviors are impaired, emergent impacts on population level fitness can occur (Polivka 2011).
 For example, acute or chronic effects of toxins on boldness, exploration and activity can alter predation pressure (Brodin et al. 2013; Weis & Candelmo 2012).
 As a species that occupies an intermediate trophic level, Fathead Minnow populations that either increase or decrease in abundance can lead to further trophic cascades (Kidd et al. 2014).
 Previously, with the same and higher exposure concentrations, we showed that predator avoidance and prey capture behaviors were negatively affected by developmental exposure to BMAA, including latency to respond to predator cues.
 Because fish in this study were raised without competition or predation, it is possible that individuals most negatively affected by BMAA exposures were supplemented such that they could survive conditions in the lab that they wouldn’t in the wild, with potential cascading effects.
 Bioaccumulation of BMAA is possible in toxin-exposed fish (Kim and Rydberg 2020), especially at sublethal levels of exposure.
 Consequently, Fathead Minnows exposed to BMAA may be more likely to be taken by predators, where BMAA concentrations can accrue.
 As such, in future research it will be important to evaluate the costs of BMAA contamination in species at higher levels of the food chain (Jonasson et al. 2010; Lage et al. 2015).

 Longitudinal studies such as this can have notable limitations.
 For example, we were unable to evaluate sex differences in behavior in this study because sex determination is difficult in fish larvae.
 Sex has been hypothesized to influence personality traits, but this is likely species-specific because a recent meta-analysis found no support for a global sex effect (Harrison et al. 2022).
 Yet, there is evidence for sex differences in BMAA exposure outcomes in rats (Scott and Downing 2018).
 Furthermore, we had significant drop off of fish due to mortality.
-However, this was primarily fish in the control group, such that differential mortality due to BMAA is unlikely to confound our results. and errors with the analysis software required removal of some assays.
+However, this was primarily fish in the control group, such that differential mortality due to BMAA is unlikely to confound our results.
 Future studies that address potential sex-specific differences in the impacts of exposure would be beneficial, especially if exposure is combined with other stressors such as competition for resources.
 Nonetheless, our study provides valuable insights into the short- and long-term individual behavioral effects of early-life BMAA exposure in a common aquatic species.

 We found that activity and boldness, as well as exploration and boldness were correlated to form two separate behavioral syndromes.
 Consequently, it is likely that performance on our measure of boldness was not influenced by a distinct behavioral trait.
 Behavioral syndromes suggest that there are genetic correlations among behavioral traits which constrain the ability of populations to adapt to changing environmental conditions, limiting the evolutionary potential of affected populations.
 This is especially true since BMAA exposure disrupts neural stem cell differentiation and influences epigenetic modifications (Pierozan et al. 2020), so heritable effects on behavioral traits could amplify behavioral changes across generations (Mitchell et al. 2016; Dochtermann et al. 2019).
 As toxins like BMAA increase in the environment due to anthropogenic activities, it will be important to continue to assess evidence for directional selection for certain behavioral traits.